Updated March 18, 2023

 We can delete the table CUSTOMER by using the DROP TABLE keyword as below.

-But we need to be careful while using DROP TABLE as it will remove the table definition along with all the data and indexes etc.
+But we must be careful while using the DROP TABLE as it will remove the table definition, all the data, indexes, etc.

 28. GROUP BY

 This is used along with the aggregate functions like COUNT, MAX, MIN, AVG, SUM, etc., and groups the result set.
 The below query will group the CUST_ID according to the various states.

 The result shows the count of different CUST_ID grouped by states.

 This keyword is used with aggregate functions and GROUP BY instead of the WHERE clause to filter the values of a result set.

 SELECT COUNT(CUST_ID),STATE FROM CUSTOMER GROUP BY STATE HAVING COUNT(CUST_ID)>=2;